-The members of the Board of Management are eligible to participate in the Prisma compensation program as long as they remain in the service of the Covestro Group and acquire for their own account and hold Covestro shares according to defined policies.
+The members of the Board of Management are eligible to participate in the Prisma compensation program as long as they are employed by the Covestro Group and fulfill the share ownership guidelines applicable to them.
 This program is based on a target opportunity set at 130% of the fixed annual compensation.
 When a member of the Board of Management retires, current tranches may be shortened, thus reducing their value.

-The payout is determined by calculating two factors: the total shareholder return (TSR) factor is the return generated by a stock expressed as a percentage (total of the final price of the share and all dividends distributed per share during the performance period divided by the initial price).
-The outperformance factor is based on the performance of Covestro stock during the performance period relative to the performance of the STOXX® Europe 600 Chemicals index.
+The payout is determined by calculating two factors: The total shareholder return (TSR) factor is the return generated by a stock expressed as a percentage (total of the final price of the share and all dividends distributed per share during the performance period divided by the initial price).
+The outperformance factor is based on the performance of Covestro stock during the performance period relative to the performance of the STOXX Europe 600 Chemicals index.
 It is determined by expressing the difference between the performance of Covestro stock and that of the index as a percentage.
 The factor is greater than 100% (less than 100%) if Covestro's stock outperforms (underperforms) the index.